 But in the Hebrew culture, in which God’s Word was inspired, life is a circle.
 Recorded histories take meticulous care to recount events, records, and genealogies.
 The past and its lessons are a window to our future.
 When you first learn a truth, it is only on one level.
 Each time we return to that lesson, in life or in history, we gain a new level of understanding and enlightenment.
 We never fully arrive—we just keep going deeper and higher and gaining new understanding.
 Studying God's Word is like that.

-This year, allow God’s Word into your life consistently.
-It will change you, inspire you, and lead you into greater understanding of your God, of yourself, and of your world.
+In your goals for the new year, allow God’s Word into your life consistently.
+It will change you, inspire you, and lead you into a greater understanding of your God, of yourself, and of your world.